 Soon the trail goes down to the river and follows it upstream.
 There isn't really a distinctive trail all the way, just keep going upstream.
 You are going upstream to where a road dips into the river.
 Cross there and head back down to the old resort on the other side.

 You could probably figure it out from there but here's some additional information.
 Power lines cross the river twice on the way up.
 There are large red metal balls in the middle of the power lines.
 The trail high banks at the first power line.
 Here you could go up and follow the road down to the river.
-Personally I just came right back down and continued along the river.
+Personally, I just came right back down and continued along the river.
 The second power line is near the crossing just past a fish sign.
 Also on the way up you will see a palm tree or two on the other side of the river.
 That's where you are headed.
-Actually you pass the trees and continue on upstream where the road dips into the creek.
-The reason you pass the resort and come back down is because the river is shallow and you might not have to swim.
+Actually, you pass the trees and continue upstream where the road dips into the creek.
+The reason you pass the resort and come back down is that the river is shallow and you might not have to swim.

 1 The first was swift and came up to my knees.
 I'm six feet tall for reference.
 I found that walking slowly facing the current made it easier to keep my balance.
 I nearly always wear Teva river sandals and this was one of the few times I really needed them.
-The water was perfect temperature and very refreshing.
+The water was a perfect temperature and very refreshing.
 So I made it across the first section of water.

 2 Then pushed through the tall grasses a tad bit upstream to another crossing.
 As I mentioned I believe this is where the water has cut through the island diagonally.
-There are cool looking rapids as the water goes downhill over the rocks.
+There are cool-looking rapids as the water goes downhill over the rocks.
 Not to worry though.
 Just a tad bit up upstream it's fairly shallow.
 So the middle section was below my knees.
 The current wasn't as swift but the ground seemed rockier.

 3 Okay now onto the third and final crossing.
 This proved to be the deepest.
-I stepped in and it was knee deep right away.
+I stepped in and it was knee-deep right away.
 Inching across it continued to get higher.
-It was highest just before the other side which came up to mid thigh.
+It was highest just before the other side which came up to mid-thigh.
 I pulled up shorts and managed to somehow stay dry.
 Not that it mattered.
 I was more concerned about falling with my camera equipment.